Gary C. Kessler

 Volusia County Marine Wildlife Habitat and Artificial Fishing Reef System

+A great overview of the Volusia County Artificial Reef System can be found at the Building Complexity story map site!
 More information about the local reef system including details about each site, GPS coordinates, and reef news see the Volusia County Reef Report Web site.
 Click on the images below to see the reef system brochure.

 Newest Artificial Reef Sites in Volusia County!!!!